yooperjb/E-commerce/README.md

 ![E Commerce](https://img.shields.io/github/languages/top/yooperjb/E-commerce) ![MIT](https://img.shields.io/badge/license-MIT-blue)

 ## Description
-E-commerce back end is a Node.js application using a MySQL database to store, edit, and delete product information for a sample e-commerce application.
+E-commerce back end is a Node.js application using a MySQL database to store, edit, and delete product information for a sample e-commerce website backend.

 The application has the following features:
 * View all products